yeradis/simple-anime-explorer/README.md

 Just a simple WebApp consuming a simple Python API using JQuery.
 Structured with a simple JavaScript Design Pattern know as Module Pattern

-Also there is a simple offline pagination behavior that use some Media Queries.
+There is a simple offline pagination behavior that use some Media Queries.

+Also this can be a simple template for some simple project to paint some JSON data